cbpmanoel/mgin-back/README.md

   - If running inside a container:
     - Check logs with `docker-compose logs app`.
     - Rerun the container with `docker-compose up --build`.
+- **API fails to connect to MongoDB**:
+    - Verify the MongoDB connection settings in the `.env` file.
+    - Check the MongoDB logs for any errors.
+    - Ensure the MongoDB container or service is running.
+- **API fails to fetch data from MongoDB**:
+    - Verify the MongoDB data is correctly inserted.
+    - Verify the MongoDB connection settings in the `.env` file.
+    - Check the MongoDB logs for any errors.
+    - If running inside a container:
+        - Check logs with `docker-compose logs app`.
+        - Rerun the container with `docker-compose up --build`.
+        - Verify if the MongoDB host address is set to `mongodb`, which is the name of the MongoDB service.

 ---